Site-Based PSH Case Manager (Vine)

 This position is eligible for a $2,000 sign-on bonus!

 Housing Up has made the safety of our clients, staff, and our surrounding communities a top priority.
-As part of that commitment, the organization that all are required to be vaccinated against COVID.
-As a prospective and/or a new employee at Housing Up, you will be required to comply with the organization’s vaccination protocol.
-Proof of full vaccination will be required before the start of employment to work at any Housing Up location.
+As part of that commitment, all staff are required to be vaccinated against COVID.
+As a prospective and/or new employee at Housing Up, you will be required to comply with the organization’s vaccination protocol.
+Proof of full vaccination will be required before the start of employment in order to work at any Housing Up location.
 Prospective or new employees may seek a medical or religious exemption to the vaccination requirement from human resources and must have an approved exemption prior to the start of their employment.
 Failure to provide proof of vaccination or to obtain approval for medical or religious exemption will result in the offer of employment being rescinded.

 Housing Up is an equal opportunity employer and considers all qualified applicants equally without regard to race, color, religion, sex, sexual orientation, gender identity, national origin, veteran status, or disability status.